Arctic Monkeys announce intimate New York theatre show

 — Arctic Monkeys (@ArcticMonkeys) August 31, 2022

 Alex Turner and co. played their first UK shows in almost four years at Reading & Leeds 2022 last weekend.
-They played an unreleased song called ‘I Ain’t Quite Where I Think I Am’ at both festivals before sharing new single ‘There’d Better Be A Mirrorball’.
+They aired an unreleased song called ‘I Ain’t Quite Where I Think I Am’ at both festivals before sharing new single ‘There’d Better Be A Mirrorball’.

 Both tracks will feature on ‘The Car’ alongside cuts such as ‘Sculptures Of Anything Goes’, ‘Jet Skis On The Moat’, ‘Body Paint’ and ‘Mr Schwartz’.